MicrosoftDocs/architecture-center/docs/solution-ideas/articles/environment-monitoring-and-supply-chain-optimization-content.md

 ### Requirements

 - Automation is critical.
 It can't be assumed that operators and facility managers can gather data across multiple systems to make timely decisions.
-- Warehouses, distribution facilities, and operation managers need to be notified by multiple means when there is immediate danger, ensuring the information is received in a timely fashion.
+- Warehouses, distribution facilities, and operation managers need to be notified by multiple means when there's immediate danger, ensuring the information is received in a timely fashion.
 Examples include data dashboard, email, and text message.
 - Only changes in the data need to be reported.
 - The delivery and deployment of the solution needs to be simple.
 It should be installed without the need of a technician, using plug and play technology.
 - The solution needs to be low maintenance and cost effective.